prakharr1404/SQL_Project/README.md

 Other skills like **R**, **Snowflake**, **Pandas**, and **Excel** show varying degrees of demand.

 ![Top Paying Skills](https://github.com/user-attachments/assets/c996b1fc-790d-4251-9bba-6203c5094816)
-*Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts; Generated this graph using Power Bi using SQL query results*
+*Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts; Generated this graph using Power Bi from SQL query results*

 ### 3. In-Demand Skills for Data Analysts